Kūkai: Final years

 With the end approaching, he stopped taking food and water, and spent much of his time absorbed in meditation.
 At midnight on the 21st day of the third month (835), he died at the age of 62.
 Emperor Ninmyō (r.
 833–50) sent a message of condolence to Mount Kōya, expressing his regret that he could not attend the cremation due to the time lag in communication caused by Mount Kōya's isolation.
 However, Kūkai was not given the traditional cremation, but instead, in accordance with his will, was entombed on the eastern peak of Mount Kōya.
 "When, some time after, the tomb was opened, Kōbō-Daishi was found as if still sleeping, with complexion unchanged and hair grown a bit longer."

 Legend has it that Kūkai has not died, but entered into an eternal samadhi (meditative trance) and is still alive on Mount Kōya, awaiting the appearance of Maitreya, the Buddha of the future.

+Kūkai devotion and mantra

+In modern Shingon, Kūkai is seen as a bodhisattva that one can pray and have devotion towards, similar to how the historical figure Padmasambhava became a figure of devotion in Tibet.
+Pilgrimages and devotional events focused around Kūkai remain a key part of the Shingon faith.
+The most important Kūkai pilgrimage route is the Shikoku Pilgrimage (Shikoku Henro (四国遍路)).

+Kūkai's mausoleum (the "Gobyo") at Mount Kōya is at Okunoin (奥の院) temple and it is the main site for devotion to Kūkai.
+Offerings and prayers to Kūkai are made around the year at this site.
+He is believed by the faithful to still be alive, having entered a deep samadhi (meditative absorption) until the arrival of the next Buddha Maitreya.
+There is also a large graveyard at this site, as many individuals throughout Japanese Buddhist history have wished to be buried near Kūkai.